-Reference for .sby file format#
+Reference for .sby file format¶

-Tasks section#
+Tasks section¶

-The optional [tasks] section can be used to configure multiple verification tasks in a single .sby file.
-Each line in the [tasks] section configures one task.
-For example:
+verification tasks in a single .sby file.
+Each line in the [tasks]

 [tasks]